weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 SET FUNCTIONS

-If 4 and B are any two sets, we write A - B for the set of all elements x such that x € A, x c B. The notation 4 - B does not imply that B = 4.
+If 4 and B are any two sets, we write A - B for the set of all elements x such that x  \in  A, x c B. The notation 4 - B does not imply that B = 4.
 We denote the empty set by 0, and say that 4 and B are disjoint if An B=0.
 THE LEBESGUE THEORY 301

-11.1 Definition A family # of sets is called a ring if A € # and B € Z implies (1) AU Be, A-BeA.
+11.1 Definition A family # of sets is called a ring if A  \in  # and B  \in  Z implies (1) AU Be, A-BeA.
 Since A "B= A - (A - B), we also have A n Be Z if # is a ring.
 A ring 2 is called a g-ring if